 Managing brand ambassadors is not only a challenge for eCommerce enterprises.
 Marketing agencies could benefit even more with a competent and all-around solution.
 A good example is Yoga people.
-Brand Champ founders owned one of the leading yoga marketing agencies.
+Brand Champ co-founders owned one of the leading yoga marketing agencies.

 One of the issues they had was managing brand ambassador programs manually and spending more than 30 hours monthly on running ambassadors, following their performance and issuing rewards.

 Enough was enough, and the team convinced their customers to pay for the development work in exchange for a lifetime license for what would become Brand Champ.

 Now brands can manage their end to end ambassador, influencer and affiliate marketing programs in one app with enterprise relationship marketing automation.